Apricots are something I want on my homestead, so I took some time to find out exactly how to grow one from seed. Here’s what I found.

 In many cases, when you purchase fruit from a farmers market, it hasn’t been exposed to the cold.
 This means you’ll be getting the highest quality fruit.
 However, it can often make this type of fruit tougher to germinate.

-There are two ways that you can stratify these seeds.
-First, you can wrap them in paper towels and put them into a glass jar.
+There are two ways to stratify these seeds.
+First, wrap them in paper towels and put them into a glass jar.
 Then, place them into the fridge for two to three months.
 The colder environment will help germinate them.

-Alternatively, you can put them in a pot and leave them outside.
+Alternatively, put them in a pot and leave them outside.
 The cold winter temperature should help stratify them.
 By the spring, you should hopefully start to see the first signs of life, as the seed begins to grow into a tree.
-If you find this is the case for you, you can skip steps three, and move straight to step four.
+If you find this is the case for you, skip step three and move straight to step four.